220th Siege Battery, Royal Garrison Artillery: Mobilisation

-220th Siege Battery, RGA, was formed at Harwich on 31 July 1916 from the Essex & Suffolk RGA under Army Council Instruction 1544 of 8 August 1916.Frederick, pp. 702–6.
+220th Siege Battery, RGA, was formed at Harwich on 31 July 1916 from the Essex & Suffolk RGA under Army Council Instruction 1544 of 8 August 1916.

 Western Front

 Arras

 The battery went out to the Western Front on 25 December 1916, equipped with four 6-inch 26 cwt howitzers.
 The advance party joined 72nd Heavy Artillery Group (HAG) at Bertrancourt in the Somme sector on 26 December and was sent to Sailly-au-Bois next day.
 The main body of the battery joined on 8 January 1917 and moved to the battery positions the advance party had prepared.
-72nd HAG was serving under Fifth Army, which was renewing operations on the Ancre after the previous year's Somme Offensive.'Allocation of Siege Batteries RGA', The National Archives (TNA), Kew, file WO 95/5494/4.72nd HAG War Diary November 1916–February 1919, TNA file WO 95/323/6.
+72nd HAG was serving under Fifth Army, which was renewing operations on the Ancre after the previous year's Somme Offensive.

 72nd HAG was engaged in counter-battery (CB) fire and in shelling the German front lines and villages, including Serre-lès-Puisieux, for the small-scale attacks being attempted.
 On 22 January the Germans retaliated, bombarding Sailly and smashing the carriage of one of 220 Siege Bty's howitzers.
 72nd HAG bombarded the trench known as Ten Tree Alley, which was captured on the night of 10/11 February.
 On 24 February the front line troops noticed that the Germans were retiring from in front of Serre – part of their planned withdrawal to the Hindenburg Line (Operation Alberich).
-The British followed up against German rearguards, and pushed their artillery forward across the zone of devastation left by the enemy: 220th Siege Bty reached Beauval on 21 March.Falls, 1917, Vol I, pp. 65–9, 72–3, 95–6.
+The British followed up against German rearguards, and pushed their artillery forward across the zone of devastation left by the enemy: 220th Siege Bty reached Beauval on 21 March.